-At St Francis Primary School our Early Years Curriculum is based on the revised Early Years Foundation Stage (2012) and is planned to lead smoothly into the National Curriculum at KS1 in a way in which is relevant and meaningful to all of our children.
+At St Francis Primary School our Early Years Curriculum is based on the Early Years Foundation Stage and is planned to lead smoothly into the National Curriculum at KS1 in a way in which is relevant and meaningful to all of our children.

-Organisation of classes
+Organisation of Classes

 Our Foundation Stage is divided into one Nursery and one Reception class, who both have their own classrooms and access to a shared outdoor learning space.

-Parents as partners
+Parents as Partners

 We believe that parents are children’s first and most enduring educators and when parents and practitioners work together in Early Years settings, the results have a positive impact on children’s development and learning.
 We encourage parents to contribute to our assessments and provide advice and support on how learning and development can take place at home.
 Parents are encouraged to contribute to the online learning journey – Tapestry.
 We add a weekly challenge for parents to complete with their child and share the learning and other experiences that happen at home.

-Observation and assessment
+Observation and Assessment

-Self-help and independence
+Self-help and Independence

 Through the Early Years, our Practitioners support the children’s growing independence and self-help skills.
 They are positively encouraged to do things for themselves.

 In our school and in our Early Years provision, safeguarding is a priority.
 We look to ensure that children feel safe and we aim to promote children’s welfare and strive to safeguard children at all times.
 We look to ensure children’s safety, while not unduly inhibiting their risk-taking.
 Both Reception and Nursery have a password system set up for collecting the children.
 If someone different does collect your child they will always be asked for the password.

 We promote children’s awareness of the factors that support a healthy lifestyle, including a balanced diet, the importance of regular exercise and an active daily routine, including travelling to school, feeling good about yourself and a tolerance and respect for others and their beliefs.
 In order to lead a healthy life children are encouraged to interact with their world, and to develop a sense of wonder and curiosity.
-We value the taking of risks in learning and the questioning of the things around the
+We value the taking of risks in learning and the questioning of the things around them.